replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```
 Returns the host public port mapped to the supplied exposed container port for all instances of a given Component as an array of strings.

-Note: `ContainerExposedPortAll`, `HostPrivateIpAddressAll`, `HostPublicIpAddressAll` are guaranteed to return in the same order
+Note: `ContainerExposedPortAll`, `NodePrivateIpAddressAll`, `NodePublicIpAddressAll` are guaranteed to return in the same order

 {{< template_function name="LicenseFieldValue" replicated="true" kubernetes="true" >}}
 ```go